 HOME and Partners Announce Roadmap to Address 40% Gap in Black Homeownership in Cincinnati and Hamilton County

-Amid a national housing crisis, Cincinnati finds itself at a crucial tipping point.
-Black homeownership in the Cincinnati Metro Area is around 33%, while White homeownership is approximately 73% — a 40% gap.
+Wednesday, October 18, 2023 – HOME and a group of more than 30 partners published the Roadmap for Increasing Black Homeownership in October 2022.
+Black homeownership in the Cincinnati Metro Area is around 34%, while white homeownership is approximately 74% — a nearly 40% gap.
 This gap is one of the worst compared to other cities across the country, and is also getting worse over time.
-The racial homeownership gap is a main driver of the racial wealth gap, and contributes to vastly different outcomes for White families and Black families in our community.

-The Roadmap for Increasing Black Homeownership proposes six key policy recommendations that will increase Black homeownership and preserve existing Black homeowners:
+The Roadmap for Increasing Black Homeownership proposed six key policy recommendations that would increase Black homeownership and preserve existing Black homeowners:

 The recommendations and specific initiatives highlighted in the Roadmap for Increasing Black Homeownership draw from existing reports and plans including LISC’s Housing Our Future report, the Fair Housing Assessment for Cincinnati and Hamilton County, and the Cincinnati USA Regional Chamber’s Embracing Growth Principles for Regional Housing.

 In October 2023, HOME is releasing The Road So Far, a status update on the Roadmap.
 The Road So Far is a summary of the current landscape of efforts and highlights immediate action items to increase and preserve Black homeownership in the Cincinnati region.
 The report finds that over the last year, progress has been made on both policy and funding.
 Elected and appointed officials at the City of Cincinnati and Hamilton County are clearly more focused on Black homeownership than in years past.

 To see the full version of The Road So Far, please click here